Empower individuals out of homelessness

 We were born out of the Stanford FEED Design School Incubator in June 2016 and have been working to build radically inclusive communities in the San Francisco Bay Area since.

 Farming Hope is a bridge out of homelessness.
-We create jobs for homeless people in gardening and use that food in cooking workshops and meals.
+We create jobs for homeless people in gardening and use that food in pop up restaurants.
 Growing and serving food lets our folks feel valued and empowered to share their gifts.

 How we do it